t-0hmura/g16-mlips/README.md

 ```

 > **Important:** For Gaussian `External` geometry optimization, always include `nomicro` in `opt(...)`.
-> Without it, Gaussian uses micro-iterations that assume an internal gradient routine, which is incompatible with the external interface.
+> Without it, Gaussian uses micro-iterations that rely on an internal gradient routine, which is incompatible with the external interface.

 ### Analytical Hessian (optional)

 Optimization and IRC can run without providing an initial Hessian — Gaussian builds one internally using estimated force constants.
 Providing an MLIP analytical Hessian via `freq` + `readfc` improves convergence, especially for TS searches.

-Gaussian `freq` (with `external=...`) is the only path that requests the plugin's analytical Hessian directly.
+Gaussian `freq` (with `external=...`) is the only job type that requests the plugin's analytical Hessian directly.

 **Frequency calculation**